-Back-up was less than a minute away.
+Backup was less then a minute away.
 They saw her fall.
 They were on hand to seal off the floor and take witness statements.
-I gave a brief statement to Stephanopoulos, before Nightingale insisted that we go to Casualty.
-The next thing I knew, we were in the Casualty unit at UCH, and Dr Walid was hovering in the background and making the F2 junior doctor who was treating me nervous.
-Then Dr Walid noticed that Nightingale was a bit pale and unsteady, and forced him to lie down in an adjacent treatment cubicle.
-The junior doctor visibly relaxed and started chatting to me as he checked my various scrapes and bruises, but I don't remember what he was talking about.
-Then he bustled off to arrange some X-rays and left me with a redheaded Australian nurse who I recognised from the Punchinello case.
+I gave a brief statement to Stephanopoulis before Nightingale insisted that we go to casualty.
+The next thing I knew, we were in the A&E unit at UCH and Dr. Walid was hovering in the background and making the F2 junior doctor who was treating me nervous.
+Then Dr. Walid noticed that Nightingale was a bit pale and unsteady and forced him to lie down in an adjacent treatment cubicle.
+The junior doctor visibly relaxed and started chatting to me as he checked my various scrapes and bruises but I don't remember what he was talking about.
+Then he bustled off to arrange some X-rays and left me with a redheaded Australian nurse whom I recognized from the Punchinello case.
 She winked at me as she cleaned the blood off my face and glued a cut on my cheek that I wasn't even aware I had.

-'May the blessings of the river be upon you,' said the nurse as they wheeled me off to X-ray and zapped me a couple of times, before wheeling me back to my cubicle to lounge around in a draughty hospital gown for an hour or so.
+"May the blessings of the river be upon you," said the nurse as they wheeled me off to X-ray and zapped me a couple of times before wheeling me back to my cubicle to lounge around in a drafty hospital gown for an hour or so.
 It may have been longer because I think I dozed off.
-Being Saturday night, there was a lot of drunken shouting and moaning and the sound of my fellow members of the constabulary telling people to 'calm down' or asking them what had happened.
-Dr Walid popped his head in to say that he was keeping Nightingale in overnight.
-I asked for some water, he felt my forehead and then vanished.
+Being Saturday night there was a lot of drunken shouting and moaning and the sound of my fellow members of the constabulary telling people to "calm down" or asking them what happened.
+Dr. Walid popped his head in to say that he was keeping Nightingale in overnight.
+I asked for some water; he felt my forehead and then vanished.

 Somebody with a Scouse accent a couple of cubicles down said that he just wanted to go home.
 The doctor told him that they had to reset his leg first.
-The Scouser insisted he felt fine, and the doctor explained that they had to wait for the drink to wear off so they could anaesthetise him.
+The Scouser insisted that he felt fine and the doctor explained that they had to wait for the drink to wear off so they could anesthetize him.

-'I want to go home,' said the Scouser.
+"I want to go home," said the Scouser.

-'As soon as you're fixed up,' said the doctor.
+"As soon as you're fixed up," said the doctor.

-'Not home here,' said the Scouser mournfully.
-'I want to go back to Liverpool.'
+"Not home here," said the Scouser mournfully.
+"I want to go back to Liverpool."